 I have good news for you.
-Contrary to what you might have heard, there’s no such thing as a poisonous snake.
+Contrary to what you might have heard, there’s no such thing as a “poisonous” snake.
+(Well, almost no such thing.
+We’ll get back to this.*)

 But here’s the bad news, this doesn’t make your next romp through leaf piles in the woods any safer.